what can it depend on?»- breaking latest news - Breaking Latest News

 Headache cyclicity

 A recent literature review covering all studies on the relationship between migraine and circadian systemconducted by a group of researchers from the University of Texas, confirmed that 50% of 5,385 migraine sufferers complained headache at the same time of day.
-Also for this form of headachecompletely different – due to its clinical characteristics – from cluster headaches (pain attacks of medium-strong intensity, with a variable duration from a few hours to 2-3 days), is highlighted a cyclical: attacks in the late morning or late afternoon or during the night.
-You can then hypothesize a cyclicity of the headache also for other forms of headache which may be under the control of circadian biological rhythms influenced by a series of factors – stress, tiredness, anxiety, disturbed sleep, atmospheric, environmental and hormonal variations – which modulate the activity of the hypothalamus and they alter multiple genes of the core circadian.
+Also for this form of headachecompletely different – for the clinical characteristics – from cluster headache (pain attacks of medium-strong intensity, with a variable duration from a few hours to 2-3 days), is highlighted a cyclicity: attacks in the late morning or late afternoon or during the night.
+You can then hypothesize a “cyclicity of the headache” also for other forms of headache that may be under the control of circadian biological rhythms influenced by a series of factors – stress, tiredness, anxiety, disturbed sleep, atmospheric, environmental and hormonal variations – which modulate the activity of the hypothalamus and they alter multiple genes of the core circadian.
 Future studies may give us more information on these mechanisms which are at the origin of the characteristics of a complex disease such as migraine, but probably also of other types of headaches, with the hope of improving the therapeutic approach, pharmacological and otherwise.